 Safe and convenient bicycle parking is a key ingredient for creating a bicycle friendly environment.
-PPS intends to provide bicycle parking space at the Code-required amount, consistent with PPS Design for Development.
+PPS intends to provide bicycle parking space at the Code-required amount, consistent with the PPS Special Use District (SUD).
 There are several methods of providing secure (Class I) bicycle parking spaces for residents and employees.
 Bicycle rooms or cages can be placed at convenient locations within Buildings or in nearby public spaces, and bicycle owners who qualify can receive a key or access card to use the space (often the same card used to access an elevator or parking garage).
 Supportive amenities such as showers and lockers will also be provided for use by employees.